 In 1997, Dr. Shahid established Neurosurgical Associates of Southwestern Connecticut, and expanded it from two to five neurosurgeons.
 That same year he became Chief of Neurosurgery at Danbury Hospital, an honor he held until his retirement in 2020.
 He maintains emeritus status for his continued devotion to his practice.

 Throughout his career, Dr. Shahid was involved in teaching and encouraging careers in neurosurgery.
 His passion for medical education led to his engagement with the Global Health Program at Danbury Hospital.
 He went to China, offering consultations to private patients and neurosurgeons.
 He also lectured extensively on neurosurgery in Pakistan.
 In 2017, he traveled to Kazan, Russia for a similar pursuit.
 His work in global health included hosting neurologists and neurosurgeons from Russia in Danbury so they could spend time in the Operating Room and at Dr. Shahid’s office – allowing the visiting scholars to fully understand and help advance the practice of neurosurgery in Russia.
 For his international medical educational work, he was honored with the Linde Excellence in Mentoring award at Nuvance Health’s Global Health Conference in 2019.

-The creation of S. Javed Shahid, MD Endowment Fund for the Advancement of Neurosurgery will honor his commitment to the field of Neurosurgery.
+The creation of S. Javed Shahid, MD Endowed Fund for the Advancement of Neurosurgery will honor his commitment to the field of Neurosurgery.
 Funding will support clinical education and enhanced technology.